cooperad/cooperad.github.io/_posts/2015-12-24-galoisconnection.md

 $$A\subseteq f^*f_*A,$$

-which I try to remember by the slogan «push-pull inflates» decorated with suitable hand gestures.
+which I try to remember by the slogan «push-pull inflates» (decorated with suitable hand gestures).
 Dually, «pull-push deflates»:

 $$ f_*f^*B \subseteq B$$